microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 In a job, once you use `downloadBuild`, build artifacts are no longer downloaded automatically.
 You get the full control and you have to explicitly use `downloadBuild` for each build resource you wish to download artifacts from.
 However, this does not have any effect on the other resource categories like `pipelines`, `repositories` and `packages`.

 ### Examples
-All artifacts are automatically downloaded however, you can choose to override and customize the download behavior for each job.
+You can customize the download behavior for each deployment or job.

 ```yaml
 - job: deploy_windows_x86_agent